 An excellent tasting stevia liquid product is sold on the Physician Formulas website and approved by Dr. Ray Sahelian, M.D.

-Stevia Liquid Extract, tastes great and sweetens without an aftertaste
+Stevia powder in packet, tastes great and sweetens without an aftertaste

 This stevia extract has been laboratory tested and certified to contain a minimum 90% of steviosides, while retaining the other beneficial components.
 Because of this, you can be assured that you are indeed buying a true pure stevia extract and that it will be consistent in quality.
 This is a highly concentrated extract and should not be confused with less potent tinctures.